SharePoint/sp-dev-docs/docs/schema/rootfiles-element-solution.md

 ## Example

-For an example of how this element is used, see [RootFile Element (Solution)](rootfile-element-solution.md).
+For an example of how this element is used, see [RootFile element (Solution)](rootfile-element-solution.md).